Anne Diamond

 Anne Margaret Diamond (born 8 September 1954) is a British journalist, broadcaster, and children's health campaigner.
 She co-hosts the weekend breakfast show on GB News with Stephen Dixon.
 She hosted Good Morning Britain for TV-am and co-hosted Good Morning with Anne and Nick with Nick Owen for BBC One.

 In 1991, following the death of her third son Sebastian, Diamond successfully campaigned for research into cot death.
 The campaign, which she co-founded, is reported to have cut the UK's incidence of cot death from over 2,000 a year to approximately 300.
 In 2023, she was made an OBE for her service to children's health and is the first non-medic to hold the Royal College of Paediatrics College Medal.

 Diamond has also worked for LBC, Radio Oxford, BBC London, BBC Berkshire, and is a regular columnist for the various UK newspapers.
 She made regular appearances on Channel 5's topical discussion show The Wright Stuff and its successor, Jeremy Vine.

 Early life and career

 Diamond was born on 8 September 1954 at Loveday St Maternity Hospital in Birmingham, Warwickshire.

 Her parents were of Irish ancestry, although her father was brought up by his mother in Greenock, Scotland after his father went to Canada.
 Her mother was a nurse.
 She was brought up on Clerkenwell Crescent in Great Malvern, Worcestershire, in a house owned by the MoD.
 She attended the prep school Hillside School, Malvern before the age of 11, followed by Worcester Grammar School for Girls.
-She learned to play the piano, and the flute.

 Diamond worked at a Butlins holiday camp as a redcoat and chalet-maid.
-She then began her career as a journalist on the Bridgwater Mercury and Bournemouth Evening Echo.